yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/_index.md

 - Avoid running a backup during or before a scheduled maintenance.

 {{< warning title="Backups and high DDL activity" >}}
 In some circumstances, a backup can fail during high DDL activity.
-Avoid performing major DDL operstions during scheduled backups or while a backup is in progress.
+Avoid performing major DDL operations during scheduled backups or while a backup is in progress.
 To view active tasks, navigate to **Tasks**.
 {{< /warning >}}

 {{<index/block>}}